Complete these important steps right away to ensure you are ready to be a #FutureGopher!

 Prior to arrival, all new international students are required to complete the International Student Preparation Course.
 This program is the first step in completing new international student orientation requirements, and it will help you prepare for your arrival at the University.
 Visit isss.umn.edu/new to begin the course.

-Upon arrival, complete the MyISSS Document Check.
-Once on campus, you are required to attend the ISSS Check-in and Welcome Session.
+Upon arrival, complete the MyISSS Document Check and attend the ISSS Check-in and Welcome Session.
 Review the ISSS New Student Information at isss.umn.edu/new.

 Transfer Orientation: New Student Checklist